 CLEP, AP, and IB credits are acceptable only if shown on a college transcript from an accredited undergraduate degree-granting institution.
 If they show as a grade of “G” on transcripts, we will ask for your scores.

-We will accept pass/fail prerequisite courses if taken during 2020 and 2021 as part of the COVID-19 consideration.
+We will accept pass/fail prerequisite courses if taken during the pandemic as part of the COVID-19 consideration.
 No more than half of a student’s prerequisites can be graded pass/fail.

 ARIZONA CVM PREREQUISITE COURSES, 42 credits (must meet or exceed credits in all areas listed; no grade can be below a C-)